Despite the Governments promising a 4-stage roadmap, we still have an uncertain year ahead of us.

-Despite the Governments promising 4-stage roadmap, we still have an uncertain year ahead of us...
-At System Hygienics clean air is our business and more than ever we are being asked to improve the air quality in commercial buildings.
+Despite the Governments promising a 4-stage roadmap, we still have an uncertain year ahead of us.
+At System Hygienics clean air is our business and, more than ever, we are being asked to improve the air quality in commercial buildings.
 Now things are starting to look up after a year of COVID-19 lockdowns, we predict what is likely to happen over the next few months.

-As lockdown starts to lift and people start returning to some kind of normality, health, safety and the wellbeing of those entering commercial buildings will be more important than ever and we’ve only got COVID-19 to thank.
+As lockdown starts to lift and people start returning to some kind of normality, health, safety and the wellbeing of those entering commercial buildings will be more important than ever and we have only got COVID-19 to thank.

 Many employers will be preparing for their staff to return to the office after working from home for much of the last year.
 With up to 30% of new or refurbished offices connected to Sick Building Syndrome, we are predicting a rise in enquiries for ductwork cleaning, testing and remedial works to help improve indoor air quality and keep visitors/occupants safe.

 It is essential that offices and workplaces are safe for returning employees and it is, in fact, within industry regulations that ventilation systems must be compliant prior to the building becoming occupied.

 At System Hygienics, we understand the importance of compliance, and we are proud to be the first in our industry to introduce our new Complete Ventilation Compliance (CVC) package.
 This service ensures building owners and managers meet responsibilities for keeping buildings compliant, whilst maintaining the validity of insurance, and in turn are taking the right steps to make sure their colleagues and visitors are safe.

 For building managers and owners, the assurance that a thorough job is being done is more important than ever and we are expecting that those hiring ventilation, maintenance and hygiene companies will be looking for formal accreditations of the company who are carrying out the work.